 Usually I repair them and occasionally used to colour some in, breathing in some false new life.
 I don’t so much now, I still look at them, both the emulsion and the noughts and ones, upload a few, knowing if nothing else that they at least have a home for a while.
 The problem is if you don’t know who they are you can’t give them back to anyone they are just detached from any meaningful context, their descendents and gone, misplaced and orphaned in our world where 880 billion photos were uploaded to Facebook alone last year, the hum of servers keeping those memories alive.

 I bought some recently, a handy little message from a friend, a small pile of images, 15 in total, spanning about two years of the Great War, four portraits of two parts of one family, brothers as far as I can tell one with his wife and child, the other with his wife a girl and a boy.
-The other photos follow them on a vest pocket camera across Britain and on to “Serving dinner in Athlone 1918” on the Shannon in Eire, water and tents, field kitchens and men in Great coats and Brodie Helmets pulled tight hunkered down smiling in the rain, the thin khaki edge of a slowly distintegrating Empire four years before Ireland’s future as a republic.
-I’ve been there, a curious place on the broad river, The War memorial to the Republican Army near the bridge, nice proper Irish pubs.
-The portraits are marked ‘to Will’ and ‘to Reg’, taken in Cromer about 1917.
-A quiet war, he made it out I would think the 2/3rd County of London Yeomanry (Sharpshooters) generally did, he looks an older man to me.
+The other photos follow them on a vest pocket camera across Britain and on to “Serving dinner in Athlone 1918” on the Shannon in the centre of Ireland, water and tents, field kitchens and men in Great coats and Brodie Helmets pulled tight hunkered down smiling in the rain, the thin khaki edge of a slowly distintegrating Empire four years before Ireland’s future as a republic.
+I’ve been there, a curious place on the broad river.
+The War memorial to the Republican Army near the bridge, nice proper Irish pubs.
+The portraits are marked ‘to Will’ and ‘to Reg’, taken in Cromer in about 1917.
+A quiet war, he made it out I would think, the 2/3rd County of London Yeomanry (Sharpshooters) generally did, he looks an older man to me.
 And now here they are; castaways of a house clearance nameless in time.

 More photos available to view on Flickr here.